 Review: ARTHUR – A Sweet & Affectionate Retread

-There are threads that run through films which are timeless and universal; themes that are manna to audiences of any…
+[rating: 3.5] There are threads that run through films which are timeless and universal; themes that are manna to audiences…

 There are threads that run through films which are timeless and universal; themes that are manna to audiences of any era.
 These include determinism; the notion that certain things are meant to happen, a man meeting his perfect woman for example, and as an audience we expect these things to play out and for any obstacle placed in the path of this endeavour to be removed by the film’s close.
 That’s our pleasure.
 There’s the idea that the best movie characters are larger than life; not just projections in the literal sense but projections of our fantasies, healthy or otherwise.